Biography of Isabella Elder

 Elder also took a keen interest in higher education, and particularly in the University.
 In recognition of her late husband's enthusiasm for promoting the application of scientific principles in industry, she gave a supplementary endowment of £5,000 to support the chair of Engineering (in 1873) and £12,500 to endow the Elder Chair of Naval Architecture (in 1883) at the University.
 She also contributed to the building fund, and to provide lectures in Astronomy, at the Glasgow and West of Scotland Technical College, the forerunner of the University of Strathclyde.

 In 1883, Elder bought North Park House in the city's West End and donated it to the Queen Margaret College, the first college in Scotland to provide higher education for women.
 In 1890 she agreed to finance the first courses of study at the QMC's new School of Medicine.
 The QMC subsequently merged with the University, and in 1894 its medical school produced Scotland's first women graduates in Medicine.

 She was described in The Bailie, a Glasgow periodical, as being "a true woman, a wise benefactress of the public and of learning".
-She was awarded the honorary degree of LLD in 1901, and her generosity is commemorated both in a memorial window in the Bute Hall together with Isabella Elder and Janet Galloway and on the Memorial Quincentennial Gates on University Avenue.
+She was awarded the honorary degree of LLD in 1901, and her generosity is commemorated both in a memorial window in the Bute Hall together with Jessie Campbell and Janet Galloway and on the Memorial Quincentennial Gates on University Avenue.